tekknolagi/isdt/lecture-notes/4-cor.md

   EXPECT_EQ(isEven(8), true);
 }
 ```

+Ignore the particulars of the syntax and the names of things for a moment.
+Focus on the function calls.

 These tests exercise a small sample of the very large space of even and odd
 numbers (about two billion each) that could be passed into this function.
 The